KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 This represents the number of primitives for each scene
 Each primitive references a material with 0 or more texture sources, has attributes and accessors.

 [textures]
 This value represents the texture sources that are used by a scene.
 This is the max value from the most 'complex' primitive that will be referenced by a Node in the scene.
-The goal of this metric is to provide a worst case texture usage where texturecount and complexity is known.
+The goal of this metric is to provide a worst case texture usage cost for rendering a pixel.
-Ie it is known if a texture is BASECOLOR or if part of PBR such as METALICROUGHNESS and now many texture sources that are used.

-[attributes]
+`textures`
+1 BASECOLOR
+2 METALLICROUGHNESS
+3 NORMAL
+4 OCCLUSION
+5 EMISSIVE
+6 SPECULARGLOSS
+7 DIFFUSE
+8 CLEARCOAT

+[materials]
+This value represents the materials used by a scene.
+This is the max value from the most 'complex' primitive that will be referenced by a Node in the scene.
+The goal of this metric is to provide a worst case computational cost for rendering a pixel.

+1 PBR
+2 SPECULARGLOSS (KHR_materials_pbrSpecularGlossiness)
+2 UNLIT (KHR_materials_unlit)

+[accessors]
-This value represent the total attribute buffer usage of the model.
-This value is calculated by adding up the size, in bytes, of all buffer objects in the Asset.
+This value represent the total vertex accessor usage of the model.
+It is calculated by adding upp the accessors in the model, storing count, componentType and type.
 This may give an indication of the runtime memory footprint of the buffers needed for the model.

-[textureSizes]
+componentType and type are taken from glTF specification for Accessor object.
+`componentType`
+5120 BYTE
+5121 UNSIGNED_BYTE
+5122 SHORT
+5123 UNSIGNED_SHORT
+5125 UNSIGNED_INT
+5126 FLOAT

+`type`
+"SCALAR"
+"VEC2"
+"VEC3"
+"VEC4"
+"MAT2"
+"MAT3"
+"MAT4"

+[textureSize]
-The total size of textures, without mipmaps, that are defined in the Asset.
+The size and format of textures, without mipmaps, that are defined in the Asset.
-This is calculated by iterating the texture array and adding up the size of indexed images.
+This is calculated by iterating the texture array and adding the size and format of indexed images.
-The max texture size can be determined from these values.
+Formats are as follows [4, 3, 2, 1] :
+4 component, eg (RGBA)
+3 component, eg (RGB)
+2 component, eg (MR)
+1 component, eg (O)

+It is up to the client to calculate the actual memory requirements on the target device as this may vary depending on hardware and (future) compressed format support.

+The client can use these values to get the max texture size.
-Some target devices may have a smaller (4096 * 4096) max texture size in which case the backend can choose to deliver another model.
+Some target devices may have a smaller (4096 * 4096) max texture size in which case the client can choose to deliver another model.

 # JSON #
 This is how the output would be formatted using JSON